ember-learn/guides-source/guides/release/working-with-javascript/classic-classes.md

-If you are working in older Ember codebases, or you are exploring addons in the Ember ecosystem, you may see code that looks something like this:
+If you are working in older Ember projects, or you are exploring addons in the Ember ecosystem, you may see code that looks something like this:

 ```js